vertigis/meridian-design/docs/design-language.md

 -   Medium Emphasis buttons consist of MUI Outlined Variant buttons using the 'Primary' colour
 -   High Emphasis buttons consist of MUI Contained Variant buttons using the 'Primary' colour

+Visit **[the Developer Center](https://developers.vertigisstudio.com/docs/mobile/tutorial-configure-button-click/)** for more details for implementing buttons

 ### Order and Alignment

 The primary action (eg: Save, Apply, etc.) should be the first button in the hierarchy of buttons.
 In the context of a form, it should be the first thing a keyboard user will tab too after filling in all of the form inputs.
 The 'Cancel' button is the last button that should be displayed.